dcoai/nftables/dev_docs/REFERENCE.md

 ## NFTables.Policy - Pre-built Policies

 High-level firewall policy functions for common scenarios.
+This is primarily an example which shows how primitives can be used to build more complex operations.
+This can be used to help ensure there are more consistent implementation of rules across a number of scenarios.

 ### Functions